patilaja/Stock-Price-Prediction/README.md

 #### Conclusion:

-- JPM Stock price on 2022-12-09 would be $159.13
+- JPM stock predicted closing price on 2022-12-09 is $157.50

-- I think we have moved a little bit closer to reality in terms of fitting the curve.
-Model shows the stock price will increase over a period of time.
+- I think, we have moved little bit closer to the reality in terms of fitting the curve.

 - Will this be reality?
-Probably not, we need to look at techniques like FB prophet, ARIMA or LSTM to do the time series predictions.
+Probably not, let's to look at the techniques like FB prophet, ARIMA or LSTM that specific to time series data predictions.

-- These stats don't really tell us much by themselves.
-We may get an intuition for r-squared so that may give you a level of confidence in the models.
-However, even this metric has problems not to mention does not tell us much about the practicality of this signal from a trading point of view.

 ### Stacked LSTM Model